 Profile of the Mizuno Group

-The Mizuno Group, comprising Mizuno Corporation, its 20 subsidiaries and four affiliated companies, is primarily engaged in the manufacturing and the selling sporting goods.
+The Mizuno Group, comprising Mizuno Corporation, its 22 subsidiaries and seven affiliated companies, is primarily engaged in the manufacturing and the selling of sporting goods.

 Supply Chain Conditions